nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

    Nx read the output from the cache instead of running the command for 1 out of 1 tasks.
 ```

-Notice that the output is annotated to show that this task's result was cached in your `[local cache]`, and that this time the command only took 59ms to run.
+Notice that `[local cache]` is mentioned in the terminal output, and that this time the command only took 59ms to run.

 Also notice that the result of your build has been added back to the `dist/apps/admin` directory.